vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

     * iotHubSasKey
     * serviceConnectionString

-    > **IMPORTANT**: If the deployment failed, complete the following steps to create an IoT device and a record of the information listed above.
+    > **IMPORTANT**: If the deployment failed during the createDevice operation, complete the following steps to create an IoT device and a record of the information listed above.

     1. On the Azure portal menu, click **Dashboard**.